بسم الله الرØÙ…Ù† الرØÙŠÙ…

 Duration: Jan 2018-Jan 2022

-Leading the research on the political economy of health in the Occupied Palestinian Territories (Gaza).
+Conducted leading research on the political economy of health in the Occupied Palestinian Territories (Gaza).

 Keywords: Health, Occupation, Conflict, Historical legacies, Contextual and Structural Factors, Bargaining, Ideology and Values, Opportunities, Barriers, Reform.